Facilitating a Protein Powder for Every Body, for Every Need

 Where users can:

-innovative tools that borrow from the worlds of project management and gameplay
+Innovative tools that borrow from the worlds of SaaS and deep research

 Research:

-I used the following research methods to generate a strategy and develop brand identity:
+I dove into research to generate a strategy and develop brand identity.

 ● Competitive analysis